-The panel decided to confirm the current conditions of practice order.
+The panel decided to replace the current conditions of practice order with a suspension order.

-This order will come into effect at the end of 6 July 2022 in accordance with Article 30(1) of the 'Nursing and Midwifery Order 2001' (the Order).
+This order will come into effect at the end of 6 July 2024 in accordance with Article 30(1) of the 'Nursing and Midwifery Order 2001' (the Order).

-This is the first review of a substantive conditions of practice order originally imposed for a period of 18 months by a Fitness to Practise Committee panel on 8 December 2020.
+This is the second review of a substantive conditions of practice order originally imposed for a period of 18 months by a Fitness to Practise Committee panel on 8 December 2020.
+The order was reviewed on 27 May 2022 and a further 24 month conditions of practice order was imposed.

-The current order is due to expire at the end of 6 July 2022.
+The current order is due to expire at the end of 6 July 2024.